Skip to main content

 Can I use Cody for free?+

 Yes.
-Cody offers a free tier with code completions, AI chat, and IDE extensions for VS Code, JetBrains, Visual Studio, and Neovim.
-The free tier includes monthly usage limits.
-The Pro plan at $9/month per user provides significantly higher limits and priority model access.
+Cody offers a free tier with code completions, AI chat, and IDE extensions for VS Code, JetBrains, and other editors.
+The Pro plan at $9/month per user provides higher limits and broader model access.

 What IDEs and editors does Cody support?+

-Cody has official extensions for VS Code, JetBrains IDEs (IntelliJ, WebStorm, GoLand, PyCharm, and more), Visual Studio, and Neovim.
-The Amp agent additionally supports Zed and provides a standalone CLI for terminal-based workflows on macOS, Linux, and WSL.
+Cody has official extensions for VS Code, JetBrains IDEs (IntelliJ, WebStorm, GoLand, PyCharm, etc.), Visual Studio, and Neovim.

 Is my code safe when using Cody?+